ferdieromero/ULAPPH-Cloud-Desktop-1/README.md

 # ULAPPH-Cloud-Desktop
 A repository of resources being used by ULAPPH Cloud Desktop - a golang cloud desktop running on Google Appengine.
+The homepage of ULAPPH Cloud Desktop is http://www.ulapph.com

 The source code of ULAPPH Cloud Desktop is not yet open-source but you can find it's documentation in the link below. http://ulapph-public-1.appspot.com/articles?TYPE=ARTICLE&DOC_ID=3&SID=TDSARTL-3

 # To point your Start Menu to Github